Here are some of the best accessories to go with your iPhone SE (2020)

 You've got a new iPhone SE, now what?
 At the very least, you'll want a new case.
-Since the dimensions of the new iPhone SE match the iPhone 7 and iPhone 8, cases will be interchangeable between these models.
+Since the dimensions of both the iPhone SE 2 released in 2020 and the newer 2022 iPhone SE 3 match the iPhone 7 and iPhone 8, cases will be interchangeable between all of these models.
 One of my all-time favorite cases is OtterBox's Otter + Pop Symmetry Case because it's tough, functional, and good-looking.

 - Best Overall: OtterBox Otter + Pop Symmetry Case

-- Best Fit: Apple iPhone SE Silicone Case
+- Best Fit: Apple's iPhone SE Silicone Case

-- Best Screen Protector: Spigen Tempered Glass Screen Protector
+- Best Screen Protector: Power Theory iPhone SE Screen Protector (2-pack)

-- Best Wireless Charger: Anker PowerWave II Charging Stand
+- Best Wireless Charging Stand: Anker PowerWave II Wireless Charger

-- Best Wireless Headphones: Apple AirPods
+- Best Wireless Headphones: Apple AirPods 2 - white

 - Best Selfie Stick/Stand: Adonit V-Grip